 GasBuddy is a website and app where you can type in your location and it will automatically tell you where the cheapest gas is in your area.
 It’s perfect if you are on a trip and you want to know where to stop.
 You can also calculate how much you will pay for gas if you take a road trip somewhere.

 Say so long to cable.

-It’s time to cut the cord people.
-If you’re still hanging on to cable, then you’re wasting a good $100 each month.
+It’s time to cut cable for good.
+If you’re still hanging on to cable then you’re wasting a good $100 each month.
 With the invention of Netflix, Hulu, and options like Sling TV, you can pay significantly less to have the channels and shows that you want to watch.

 Get a home energy audit.

 Most cities will come out for free and perform a home energy audit for you.
 The results tell you how you can save more money on your energy costs.
 Who doesn’t love a smaller electric bill?